vrona/FHE.Chess/README.md

 -   The FHE.Chess app can be run under 3 modes:
     - clear: non-encryption context.
 Fast inferences.
     - simfhe: encrypted context thanks to simulation of FHE computations.
 Fast inferences.
     - deepfhe: encrypted context thanks to FHE.
-Extreme slow inferences (see. model complexity + hardware)
+Very slow inferences (because model complexity + hardware)
--   AI always starts her moves the same way, after several white & black moves it starts to be very pleasant,
+-   AI mainly starts its moves the same way, after several white & black moves its moves are relevant,
--   Several minor bugs remain within the Chess app. (see. "from scratch") itself, such as:
+-   Several minor bugs remain within the [Chess_app](docs/Chess_app/Chess_app.md) itself, such as:
-    -   false positive en-passant moves on sep,
+    -   false positive authorized en-passant moves,
-    -   false positive move of kings even if the targeted square conducts to check Because of the dual chess developments: one from scratch, one from python-chess, the latter crashes the Chess app.
+    -   false positive authorized move of kings even if the targeted (aka destination) square conducts to check, Because of the dual chess developments: one from scratch, one from python-chess, the latter crashes the Chess app when a move is not "legal".
 -   Do not download the followed large files directories:
     -   ```server_cloud/mlir_source.txt```
     -   ```server_cloud/mlir_target.txt```